Indra9555/ConnectHub/README.md

 # 📱 ConnectHub

 <p align="center">
-  <b>A modern Android social media application built with Java, Firebase & Cloudinary.</b>
+  <b>A modern Android social media & real-time messaging application built with Java, Firebase & Cloudinary.</b>
 </p>

 <p align="center">
 Connect • Share • Chat • Discover
 </p>

 ---

-## ✨ Overview
+# ✨ Overview

-ConnectHub is a feature-rich Android social networking application that allows users to connect with others, create posts, chat in real time, and interact through likes, comments, and notifications.
+ConnectHub is a full-featured Android social networking application that enables users to connect, share posts, chat in real time, and interact with a modern messaging experience.

-The project is built using modern Android development practices with Firebase as the backend and Cloudinary for image storage.
+The application is built completely in **Java** using **Firebase** for backend services and **Cloudinary** for media storage, following clean architecture and modern Android development practices.

 ---

-## 📸 Screenshots
+# 📸 Screenshots

 | Login | Home Feed | Profile |
 |-------|-----------|----------|